Chapter 17. Annotations

 These two anchors delimit the phrase “golden earnest of”, and an annotation can use them to specify that it’s talking about that specific phrase.
 Since anchors are self-closing elements, they can appear anywhere in the text, and therefore you can annotate a span of text which crosses the normal XML hierarchy if you need to.
 For example, you can annotate a phrase that begins in the middle of one line and ends in the middle of another.

-Creating anchors manually is difficult because you canʼt easily know what the next available number for its @xml:id will be.
-Therefore we use an Oxygen shortcut to insert them automatically.
+Creating anchors manually is difficult because you can’t easily know what the next available number for its @xml:id will be.
+Therefore we use a keyboard shortcut to insert them automatically.
 To insert anchors in the document you are annotating, identify the string you want to annotate, and select it with your cursor.
-Once the selection is made, press Control+Shift+A (on Linux or Windows computers) or Command+Shift+A (on OSX computers).
+Once the selection is made, press Ctrl+Shift+A (on Linux or Windows computers) or Cmd+Shift+A (on Mac computers).
 This shortcut will automatically generate an <anchor> to the left of your selection, and another to the right.
-Each <anchor> has a generated attribute @xml:id with the a unique value, as described above.
+Each <anchor> has a generated attribute @xml:id with a unique value, as described above.
 You will need these anchor IDs when writing your annotation in the annotation file.

 Things to Avoid

-You will have to turn the @xml:id attributes of the anchors into full pointers by specifying the target document; so when you have two anchors that look like this:
+You will have to turn the @xml:id attributes of the anchors into full pointers by specifying the target document.
+If you have two anchor that look like this—

 <lg>